Ruben Labajo

 Ruben Caballero Labajo (born September 24, 1966) is a Filipino Catholic prelate who previously served as the Auxiliary Bishop of the Archdiocese of Cebu from 2022 to 2025.
 He is currently—and the first bishop of–the newly erected Diocese of Prosperidad.

 Early life

-Born on September 24, 1966, in Talisay, Cebu, Philippines, to Bienvenido and Violeta Labajo.
+Labajo was born on September 24, 1966, in Talisay, Cebu, Philippines, to parents Bienvenido and Violeta Labajo.
 Labajo spent his formation years as a seminarian at the San Carlos Seminary College, where he obtained his degree in Philosophy.
 He then continued his theological studies at the Seminario Mayor de San Carlos, where he obtained his master's degree in philosophy.

 Ministry

 Priesthood

 Labajo was ordained a priest on June 10, 1994, at the Our Lady of Guadalupe Parish at Talisay, by the former and late Cebu Archbishop Ricardo Cardinal Vidal.
 Labajo was ordained together with current Malolos Bishop Dennis Villarojo, who would later become a co-consecrator in his consecration rites in 2022.

 His first assignment was as a Parochial Vicar in Mandaue City, where he spent the first two years of his priestly vocation.
 In 1997, he was assigned as a Parish Priest in Santa Fe Parish, in Bantayan Island, where he served until 2006.
 In 2007, Labajo's next assignment was as a Team Moderator at the St. Joseph the Worker Parish in Tabunok, Talisay until 2014.

 Between 2014 and 2017, Labajo served on another post as a Moderator of Team of Pastors at the Cebu Metropolitan Cathedral.
 In 2017, he became the Episcopal Vicar of the First District of Metropolitan Cebu, and became a member of the diocese's presbyteral council.

 Before Labajo became the Vicar General of the Archdiocese of Cebu in 2019, he also held another post as the Vicar Forane of the Vicariate of the Most Holy Rosary, where he served for five years from 2014 to 2019.